|

 Carbon nanotubes could be used to make tiny mechanical

-devices, molecular computers or extremely strong materials
+devices, molecular computers as well as extremely strong materials.

 - The structure and properties of carbon nanotubes